Turkish lira dips to new low after another interest rate cut

 Soaring consumer prices and the falling value of the lira have left many people struggling to make ends meet.
 Long lines have been forming outside of municipality-run kiosks selling bread at discounted prices.

+Turkey’s main opposition party leader, Kemal Kilicdaroglu, said his party could not “belittle” the new minimum wage but expressed concerns that inflation would soon erode the increase.

+“It (the government) can control inflation and the price rises, at least our brothers who earn a minimum wage will be able to breathe,” he said.

-The leaders of two opposition parties have accused Erdogan of severe mismanagement of the economy and have called for early general elections.
+Opposition party leaders have accused Erdogan of severe mismanagement of the economy and have called for early general elections.
 Erdogan insists that elections will be held in 2023 as scheduled.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.